|

 migrating westward and Russian fur traders coming down by way of Alaska initiated the Mission system and established the California

 coast as Spanish territory.
-The task was eventually to begin for the recruiting of interested individuals to
+The task was eventually to begin for the recruiting of interested individuals from Sinaloa

-settle a city far off in the north.
-From a prior expedition, the area by the Los Angeles river had been deemed
+and Sonora Mexico (not called Mexico back then) to settle a city far off in the north.
+From a prior expedition,

 After traveling by foot for months, 11 families made up of 44 individuals escorted by 4 Spanish soldiers made their way